plexguide/Hunter-for-Sonarr/README.md

 | Lidarr      | **❌ Not Ready** |
 | Readarr     | **❌ Not Ready** |

+Keep in mind this is very early in program development.
+If you have a very special collection, always test before mass deployment.

 ## Table of Contents
 - [Overview](#overview)
 - [Other Projects](#other-projects)